decentralized-identity/faq/docs/spec.md

-DIF's Frequently Asked Questions about Decentralized Identity
+Frequently Asked Questions about Decentralized Identity
 ==================

 **You Are Here (or should be):**